 - Carefully squeeze out water drop by drop from the pipette onto the coin.
 Count how many drops fit on the coin before the dome breaks and the water spills over.

-So why does a dome form when you drop water on the coin?
+So why does a dome form when water is dropped onto the coin?
 And why does the dome eventually collapse?

 The answer to this lies in the structure of the water molecule itself.
 Water is a polar molecule, meaning that it has a positive end and a negative end.
 The negative end of one molecule is attracted to the positive end of another molecule (similar to a magnet), which makes the molecules stick together tightly.
 The molecules on the surface are pulled inward and they stick together so strongly that they form a dome.
 This is called surface tension.
 Eventually, though, gravity overcomes this force and the dome breaks, spilling water over the sides of the coin.